fx-bricks/pfx-brick-dev/doc/ICD/src/PFxBrickICD-v3.md

   \bitbox{1}{0xC3} & \bitbox{1}{Status} \\
 \end{bytefield}

-The `nBytes` field specifies up to how many data bytes should be read (valid range is 1-62).
+The `nBytes` field specifies up to how many data bytes should be written (valid range is 1-61).

 The returned `Status` byte error code indicates if write operaton was successful.